meowtec/babel-plugin-react-binding/README.md

 When the event triggered, `react-binding` will receive the new value, then execute `setState()` (or `props.onChange()`) to update the value.

-You can think of it as (if you write the binding by hand):
+You can think of it as (if you write by hand):

 ```javascript
 <input